scylladb/care-pet/go/README.md

 Care Pet ScyllaDB IoT example
 ===

-This is an example project that demonstrates a generic IoT use case for ScyllaDB in Go.
+This example project demonstrates a generic IoT use case for ScyllaDB in Go.
+The documentation for this application and guided excercise is [here](docs).

-The application allows tracking of pets health indicators and consist of 3 parts:
+The application allows tracking of pets health indicators and consist of three parts:

-- migrate (`/cmd/migrate`) - creates `carepet` keyspace and tables
+- migrate (`/cmd/migrate`) - creates the `carepet` keyspace and tables
 - collar (`/cmd/sensor`) - generates a pet health data and pushes it into the storage
 - web app (`/cmd/server`) - REST API service for tracking pets health state